Neural models

 Dual models

-XPM Configxpmir.neural.DualRepresentationScorer(*, checkpoint)[source]
+XPM Configxpmir.neural.DualRepresentationScorer(*, doc, bibtex)[source]

 Neural scorer based on (at least a partially) independent representation of the document and the question.